Tech500/MPU6050_WLED/MPU6050_WLED_withThree_Switches/README.md

 Developed by William Lucid with assist from OpenAI's ChatGPT.
 Only partially finished; has not been added directly to running WLED, project is a work-in-progress.
 Will need a usermod to be added and compiled for WLED.
 Sketch was developed to generate varialbles to send WLED Controller for effects using MPU6050.
-Generating Intensity, and color palette variables of WLED project.
+Generating Effects, Intensity, and color palette variables of WLED project.
 [WLED Project](https://kno.wled.ge/)  WLED tested and runs on ESP32.

 [WLED "List of Effects and Palettes"](https://github.com/Aircoookie/WLED/wiki/List-of-effects-and-palettes)